okx/okexchain-docs/README.md

 `exchaincli` is a command-line interface to interact with OKTChain. `exchaincli` is the only tool that supports 100% of the OKTC features, including accounts, transfers, delegation, and governance.
 Learn more about exchaincli with the [delegator's CLI guide](/dev/core-concepts/delegator/delegators-guide-cli.html).

-## Running a full-node on the OKTC Testnet
+## Running a full-node on the OKTC testnet

 In order to run a full-node on the OKTC testnet, you must first [install `exchaind`](/dev/getting-start/install-oktc.html).
 Then, follow [the guide](/dev/getting-start/install-oktc.html).

 If you would like to run a validator node, follow the [validator setup guide](/dev/validators/validators-guide-cli.html).

-## Join the Community
+## Join the community

 Have questions, comments, or ideas?
 Feel free to participate and to become part of the OKTC community through one of the following channels.
 - [OKT Chain Community](https://linktr.ee/oktchain)

-## Contributing to this Documentation
+## Contributing to this documentation

 As an open source project we appreciate contributions from our community.
 If you see any errors or ways to improve these docs please open an issue or Pull Request.